Titus Oates: Aftermath

 On 31 August 1681, Oates was told to leave his apartments in Whitehall, but he remained undeterred and even denounced the King and his Catholic brother, the Duke of York.
 He was arrested for sedition, sentenced to a fine of £100,000 and imprisoned in the King's Bench Prison.

-When the Duke of York acceded to the throne in 1685 as James II, he had Oates retried, convicted and sentenced for Scandalum Magnatum (Latin, meaning "slander of magnates," or "scandal of the magnates"), stripped of clerical dress, imprisoned for life, and to be "whipped through the streets of London five days a year for the remainder of his life".
+When the Duke of York acceded to the throne in 1685 as King James II, he had Oates retried, convicted and sentenced for Scandalum Magnatum (Latin, meaning "slander of magnates," or "scandal of the magnates"), stripped of clerical dress, imprisoned for life, and to be "whipped through the streets of London five days a year for the remainder of his life".
 Oates was taken from his cell wearing a hat with the text "Titus Oates, convicted upon full evidence of two horrid perjuries" and put into the pillory at the gate of Westminster Hall (now New Palace Yard), where passers-by pelted him with eggs.
 The next day he was pilloried in London and the third day was stripped, tied to a cart, and whipped from Aldgate to Newgate.
 On the next day, he was whipped from Newgate to Tyburn.

 The presiding judge at his trial was Judge Jeffreys, who stated that Oates was a "shame to mankind", despite the fact he himself had helped to condemn innocent people on Oates's perjured evidence.
 Jeffreys recognised that evidence admitted in the second perjury trial had not been believed in a previous trial when sworn in contradiction to Oates's own evidence, and regretted that evidence now freshly presented had not been available, particularly at the trials of Ireland and of the five Jesuits (at the latter of which he presided) as, "it might have saved some innocent blood".
 So severe were the penalties imposed on Oates that it has been suggested by among others Thomas Babington Macaulay that the aim was to kill him by ill-treatment, as Jeffreys and his fellow judges openly regretted that they could not impose the death penalty in a case of perjury.

 Oates spent the next three years in the King's Bench Prison.
-In 1689, upon the accession of the Protestant William of Orange and Mary, he was pardoned and granted a pension of £260 a year, but his reputation did not recover.
+In 1689, upon the accession of the Protestant King William of Orange and Queen Mary, he was pardoned and granted a pension of £260 a year, but his reputation did not recover.
 The pension was later suspended, but in 1698 was restored and increased to £300 a year.
 Oates died on 12 or 13 July 1705, by then an obscure and largely forgotten figure.